 Prof Worsak Kanok-Nukulchai is new AIT President

-Prof. Worsak Kanok-Nukulchai has been appointed as the 7th President of the Asian Institute of Technology.
+Prof. Worsak Kanok-Nukulchai was appointed as the 7th President of the Asian Institute of Technology.
 His appointment was announced at the meeting of the AIT Board of Trustees held on 17 July 2014.
-He has been elected for a term of four years.
+He has been selected for a term of four years.

 Prof. Worsak brings many firsts to this position.
 He is the first AIT alumnus, first Asian and first Thai national to be selected as the president of AIT in its fifty-four year history.

 Prior to his appointment, Prof. Worsak served as the Interim President of AIT since 1 July 2013.
 He had also served as Acting President from 13 February - 3 March 2013, and then from 1 April - 30 June 2013.

 BRIEF BIODATA: Prof. Worsak Kanok-Nukulchai

 Prof. Worsak Kanok-Nukulchai received his B. Eng (Hon.) from Chulalongkorn University in 1971, M. Eng from Asian Institute of Technology (AIT) in 1973, and Ph.D. as a Fulbright Scholar from the University of California, Berkeley in 1978.
 He rejoined the Asian Institute of Technology in 1979, where he has served as Assistant, Associate and Full Professor, Former Dean of School of Civil Engineering (SCE), Founding Dean of School of Engineering and Technology (SET), Vice President for Resource Development, and from 1 July 2013 as Interim President of AIT.